Technical Director, American Development Model

-With 20 years of experience in player development and a long history as a coach and administrator with USA Hockey, Ken Martel was named technical director of USA Hockey’s American Development Model in May 2009.
+With 25 years of experience in player development and a long history as a coach and staff member with USA Hockey, Ken Martel was named technical director of USA Hockey’s American Development Model in May 2009.
 He is charged with helping provide a blueprint for associations nationwide to follow for optimal athlete development.

 Prior to arriving in Colorado Springs, Martel was a part of USA Hockey’s National Team Development Program staff as an assistant coach for eight years (1998-2006), including a dual role with responsibilities for player personnel his final five seasons.